Habeel06/face-detector-template/README.md

 > Pillow<br>
 ## ✔️ How to Run

-1️⃣Keep your images in different folders in the "image" folder on the basis of differences.
+1️⃣Keep your images in different folders in the "images" folder on the basis of differences (for example dog pictures in one folder and cat pictures in another folder).

 ## 🖼️ Images